Skip to content

 Debug your connector

-Since Connectors deal with large amounts of data, the most effective way to debug your connector is to use Node debuggers.
+Since connectors deal with large amounts of data, the most effective way to debug your connector is to use Node debuggers.
 You can use console.log() statements also, but we recommend using Node debuggers instead.

 For Node debuggers to work, set your IDE to auto-attach to child processes.

 The steps to use Node debuggers with your connector will be similar across IDEs.
-As an example, here is how to run the debugger in VSCode:
+As an example, here is how to run the debugger in VS Code:

 1. Open the command palette (cmd+shift+p on macOS).